 four ounces of diced pancetta

-a two-third cup of whole milk
+two-thirds of a cup of whole milk

 one-third cup of vodka

-a quarter cup of chopped yellow onion
+one-quarter cup of chopped yellow onion

-a quarter cup of grated pecorino romano
+one-quarter cup of grated pecorino romano

-a quarter tablespoon of butter
+one-quarter tablespoon of butter

 one teaspoon of dried oregano

-one teaspoon of crushed red pepper
+one teaspoon of crushed red pepper flakes

 three cups of cooked penne rigate

-a teaspoon of chopped chives to garnish
+one teaspoon of chopped chives to garnish

-a teaspoon of grated pecorino romano to garnish
+one teaspoon of grated pecorino romano to garnish

 Comments